The Long Walk Home

 “2018 marks the centenary of the end of the Great War, the aftermath of which saw the creation of so many of the well-known organisations still supporting the Veterans community and their families today.
 This centenary of the first Armistice will therefore attract much attention as the Nation stops to remember, not just the sacrifices of the Great War, but those who have given so much in all subsequent conflicts.”

 “Haig Housing Trust’s The Long Walk Home is a perfect way to commemorate this anniversary and raise awareness of Veterans’ housing issues.
 This poignant pilgrimage joins the memory of events in the British salient around Ypres during WW1 with Whitehall and the Cenotaph where our National Remembrance is centred.
-The walking Veterans will meet the challenge and hopefully be supported and encouraged along their route, raising awareness of Veterans’ housing issues.
+The Walkers will meet the challenge and hopefully be supported and encouraged along their route, raising awareness of Veterans’ housing issues.
 I wish them and the Trust every success.”

 We Need Your Help!